juharris/dotnet-OptionsProvider/README.md

 The resulting value for `MyString.Value` will be: `"Hello World!
 I am the app.
 I hope you have a good day and enjoy yourself and your time."`.

 > [!NOTE]
-> This implementation to build strings is meant to be a simple to handle most cases.
+> This implementation to build strings is meant to be a simple implementation to handle most cases.
 It is not meant to handle every type of edge case with every possible delimiter.
 It is not meant to handle complex cases like other libraries such as Fluid, Handlebars, Scriban, etc. might handle.
 We may change and optimization the logic to suit typical cases, but anyone relying on odd behavior such as the delimiters within the delimiters (`"{{slotA{{slotB}}}}"`) may not get consistent results in a backwards compatible way after library updates.